tableau/connector-plugin-sdk/docs/ui.md

 - connectionResolver.tdr
 - connectionProperties.js

-**Vendor defined attributes will be logged and persisted to Tableau workbook xml in plain text.** This means the input for these fields cannot contain any Personally Identifiable Information (PII), as they are not secure and could leak sensitive customer information.
+**Vendor defined attributes will be logged and persisted to Tableau workbook XML in plain text.** This means the input for these fields cannot contain any Personally Identifiable Information (PII), as they are not secure and could leak sensitive customer information.

 See examples below.